github/catalyst/docs/_guide/your-first-component.md

 window.customElements.define('hello-world', HelloWorldElement)
 ```

-Using the `@controller` decorator saves on having to write this boilerplate for each element.
+The `@controller` decorator saves on having to write this boilerplate for each element.

 ### What about without TypeScript Decorators?

-If you don't want to use TypeScript decorators, you can use `controller` as a regular function, and just pass it your class:
+If you don't want to use TypeScript decorators, you can use `controller` as a regular function by passing it to your class:

 ```js
 import {controller} from '@github/catalyst'